 - 2.4 To the extent Zamzar processes personal data on behalf of the Customer pursuant to this Data Processing Agreement, Zamzar shall:

-- (a) process such personal data only in accordance with the Customer's written instructions from time to time (including those set out in this Data Processing Agreement) (including, where relevant, with regard to transfers of personal data outside of the European Economic Area) provided such instructions are lawful and save for processing which Zamzar is required to do pursuant to any applicable law (in which case, unless such law prohibits such notification on important grounds of public interest, Zamzar shall notify the Customer of the said relevant legal requirement before such processing);
+- (a) process such personal data only in accordance with the Customer's written instructions from time to time (including those set out in this Data Processing Agreement) (including, where relevant, with regard to transfers of personal data outside of the United Kingdom or the European Economic Area, as applicable) provided such instructions are lawful and save for processing which Zamzar is required to do pursuant to any applicable law (in which case, unless such law prohibits such notification on important grounds of public interest, Zamzar shall notify the Customer of the said relevant legal requirement before such processing);

 - (b) take commercially reasonable steps to ensure that any members of its personnel who are authorised to have access to such personal data are committed to the confidentiality of such personal data, or are under an appropriate statutory obligation of confidentiality;